 One such group is emerging Cross Encounters, who present their inaugural work, A Stone’s Throw, for the Melbourne Fringe Live Streaming Broadcast later this month.
 The work is the first ever physical theatre piece combining Chinese and Australian performers under a Chinese director, with distinctive improvised and composed music featuring Chinese and Western elements.

-A Stone’s Throw is inspired by a timeless Australian story often called ‘The Birth of the Butterflies’, and is directed by Noah Zhao Wang – a director long active in physical theatre in China as well as performance spaces in Avignon, the Edinburgh Festival, the prestigious Chinese theatre group SanTuoQi and Beijing International Youth Theatre Festival.
+A Stone’s Throw is directed by Noah Zhao Wang – a director long active in physical theatre in China as well as performance spaces in Avignon, the Edinburgh Festival, the prestigious Chinese theatre group SanTuoQi and Beijing International Youth Theatre Festival.